matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 The primary objective of this setup is to establish a high-performance validator.
 As such, it is crucial to ensure that all system resources are exclusively dedicated to our application.
 Deploying the application within a Docker environment is generally not recommended as each virtualization layer introduces overhead and can diminish validator performance.
 For optimal performance, we highly recommend running only one validator per dedicated hardware instance.

 #### A little guidance for choosing hardware:
+* _Reasonable Modern Linux distro ( Debian, Ubuntu )_
-* _Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3 or above_
+* _AMD Zen3 or above, Intel Ice Lake, or newer (Xeon or Core series)_
 * _4 physical cores @ 3.4GHz or above_
 * _Simultaneous multithreading disabled_
 * _Prefer single-threaded performance over higher cores count_
-* _Enterprise NVMe SSD 512GB ( should be reasonably sized to deal with blockchain growth )_
+* _Enterprise NVMe SSD 512GB+ ( the sizing needs to be proportionate to accommodate the growing size of the blockchain )_
 * _32 GB DDR4 ECC_
 * _Latest Linux Kernel_
-* _100Mb/s minimum symmetric networking speed_
+* _A minimum symmetric networking speed of 100Mb/s is required._

 ### Preparation:

-_Assume we login as our administration user who is a member of sudo group, let's go !_
+_Assume we logged in as our administration user who is a member of sudo group, let's go !_

 ```sh
 # system upgrade